raclettejs/raclette-docs/docs/official-plugins/cli-connector.md

 # CLI Connector Plugin

-The CLI Connector plugin enables Raclette developers to securely integrate existing Unix command-line tools into the Raclette GUI.
+The CLI Connector plugin enables raclette developers to securely integrate existing Unix command-line tools into the raclette GUI.
 It is also possible to fully execute remote commands on other machines.

 This expands the raclette functionality by allowing developers to not only interact with APIs but also with existing CLI tooling and use them or by developing user interfaces for them.